supermaxiste/EnvironmentalStressPolyploidEvolution/downstream_analyses/main_results/README.md

 Package requirements: `tidyverse`, `data.table` and `patchwork`
 Script: `Fig3a_DotplotGlobalMethylationLevel.R`
 Data: `data/Fig3a`
-Details: To find out how to obtain the data used, refer to the `METHImpute_analyses` folder from the main repository ((direct link)[https://github.com/supermaxiste/EnvironmentalStressPolyploidEvolution/tree/main/METHImpute_analyses]).
+Details: To find out how to obtain the data used, refer to the `METHImpute_analyses` folder from the main repository ([direct link](https://github.com/supermaxiste/EnvironmentalStressPolyploidEvolution/tree/main/METHImpute_analyses)).

 ### Figure 3b

 Package requirements: `tidyverse`, `data.table`, `patchwork` and `limma`
 Script: `Fig3b_MDSplot.R`
-Data: on Figshare following (this link)[https://figshare.com/projects/Data_for_MDS_analyses/134765].
+Data: on Figshare following [this link](https://figshare.com/projects/Data_for_MDS_analyses/13476).
 Details: To find out how to obtain the data used, refer to the README in `data/MDS_analyses`

 ## Figure 4